mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 It doesn't matter what happens inside the function body, because we haven't evaluated it yet.
 There is no inner function yet; it doesn't exist before we evaluate `f`.

 Now, let us call `f` with argument 2.
-This creates an instance environment and set its parent to the global environment (the environment of function f).
-Inside this environment we store the argument `x` and the local function `g`.
+This creates an instance-environment and set its parent to the global environment (the environment of function f).
+Inside this environment, we store the argument `x` and the local function `g`.
 The environment of `g` is the instance environment of the `f(2)` call.

 {{< figure src="nested function outer fall before h.png" >}}

-When you return from the call to `f`, and assign the result to `h`, you have this setup:
+When you return from the call to `f` and assign the result to `h`, you have this setup:

 {{< figure src="nested functions after outer call.png" >}}